 Sasha Cohen's career is often described in a familiar formula: elegance first, frustration second.
 She is remembered as an Olympic silver medalist with exquisite lines and as a skater who often seemed close to something even larger.
 That formula is not wrong.
 It is simply too passive.

-Cohen was compelling because her refinement never softened the danger.
+Cohen held attention because her refinement never softened the danger.
 It sharpened it.

 Style and difficulty lived in the same body